Toronto Home Energy Network Team

 Chair

 Eve is a civil engineer with extensive experience in leadership, project management, policy development, and application of technology, driven by a commitment to addressing climate change.
-During her career in senior management at GO Transit/Metrolinx, she focused on enhancing GO’s appeal over driving through a plan for ambitious service expansions, improved customer information, and region-wide fare integration.
+During her career in senior management at GO Transit/Metrolinx, she focused on enhancing GO’s appeal as an alternative to driving through a plan for ambitious service expansions, improved customer information, and region-wide fare integration.

 With her leadership, the Pocket Change retrofit team demonstrated the potential of a community-based approach to accelerate home carbon emissions reductions.